pete-lawson/computational-chasm-workshop/README.md

 Python 2 and 3, R, and Swift.

 #### Performance
-1 GB of RAM is available for CoCalc instances, with 3 GB of disk space.
+Performance varies depending on resource availability, however it is generally much higher than other services, although Colaboratory generally provides 13GB of RAM, approximately 100 GB of disk space, a single-core dual-thread processor, and a Tesla K80 GPU.
 #### Availability
 CoCalc sessions shutdown after 30 minutes of activity, but if in active use can be run for 24 hours.